 Permex Petroleum Corp (CSE:OIL), the Permian basin-focused junior oiler, aims to lift production in 2019 and begin its San Andres Horizontal well drilling programs in Gaines County, Texas.

-It wants to maximize output via enhancing its waterflood work, bringing shut-in wells online, and most importantly by scheduling this San Andrew work.
+It wants to maximize output via enhancing its waterflood work, bringing shut-in wells online, and most importantly by scheduling this San Andres work.

 The junior oiler said in a shareholder letter Friday that it also wants to see a strong capital market performance and its share price rise through the continuation of sound operations and marketing.